-The Final Fantasy Remake 7 release date is confirmed and retailers are now selling different versions of the game.
-In this guide we’ll take you through each edition and help you pick the right one for you and your budget.
+If you’re trying to decide which version of Final Fantasy Remake 7 to buy, this guide will take you through each edition and help you pick the right one for you and your budget.

 Here’s a look at what we know about each of these editions.
-Keep this information in mind as you try and decide which one to pre-order.
+Keep this information in mind as you try and decide which one to order.

 Final Fantasy 7 Remake Standard Edition

 The standard edition is the no frills version of the game.
 It’s also the cheapest version of the game.
 It’ll run you $59.99 if you can’t find a deal.

 There aren’t a ton of deals out there right now so you’ll probably have to spend the full $60 if you order a copy of the game today.
 That said, if you wait, you could see some deals emerge in the weeks ahead.

 The standard edition comes with the least amount of bonus content, but it’s the safest option.
 Here’s who should buy the standard version of the game.

 - Those who don’t want to spend a ton of money.

 - Those who don’t have a ton of time to play games and aren’t sure how much time they can invest in a single-player, action roleplaying game.

 If you want more from your purchase you might opt for the Final Fantasy 7 Remake Deluxe Edition.